-In terms of quantitative comparison criteria, we select four indicators to compare the performance of different methods: TRS, mAP, Rank and ANOPN.
+In terms of quantitative comparison criteria, we select four indicators to compare the performance of different methods: TRS, mAP, Rank, and ANOPN.
 The ANOPN represents the Average Number of Occurrences Per Node.
-It represents the sum of the number of nodes of all generated trajectories divided by the number of nodes in the gallery.
+It represents the sum of the nodes of all generated trajectories divided by the number of nodes in the gallery.
 The results are shown in Table \ref{table:ablation1} and Table \ref{table:ablation2}.
-In Table \ref{table:ablation1}, we compare the results of conditional random field module with different spatio-temporal models.
+In Table \ref{table:ablation1}, we compare the results of the conditional random field module with different spatio-temporal models.
 When using MLP spatio-temporal model, the conditional random field method can achieve the best results.
-The effect of AdaBoost and DecisionTree spatio-temporal model is not obvious after adding conditional random field, and the effect of MLP is obviously improved after adding conditional random field.
-In Table \ref{table:ablation2}, we compared the cooperation degree between conditional random field and RNMF under the condition of using MLP spatio-temporal model.
+The effect of the AdaBoost and DecisionTree spatio-temporal model is not obvious after adding the conditional random field, and the effect of MLP is obviously improved after adding the conditional random field.
+In Table \ref{table:ablation2}, we compared the cooperation degree between conditional random field and RNMF under the condition of using the MLP spatio-temporal model.
 The baseline of our experiment is the result obtained in the V-to-V matching pattern without any post-processing.
-M0 adds clustering method on the baseline, does not use any spatio-temporal model, and directly takes the clustering results as the trajectory.
-Compared with basline, M0 increased by 0.7\% and 1.6\% on mAP and Rank-1 respectively.
-This shows that the method of using the results of simple clustering as trajectories is effective.
+M0 adds a clustering method on the baseline, does not use any spatio-temporal model, and directly takes the clustering results as the trajectory.
+Compared with the baseline, M0 increased by 0.7\% and 1.6\% on mAP and Rank-1, respectively.
+This shows that using the results of simple clustering as trajectories is effective.
 Compared with M0, M1 has better results after adding the graph search method.
-This indicates that there are incorrect clustering results in the results of clustering, and incorrect clustering results can be effectively excluded by adding the graph search method with spatio-temporal model.
-However, this also introduces an additional defect, that is, nodes may appear in multiple trajectories, and ANOPN has increased from 1.0 to 1.3.
-Therefore, we replace GS with RNMF to obtain M3.
+This indicates that there are incorrect clustering results in the clustering results, and incorrect clustering results can be effectively excluded by adding the graph search method with the spatio-temporal model.
+However, this also introduces an additional defect: nodes may appear in multiple trajectories, and ANOPN has increased from 1.0 to 1.3.
+Therefore, we replace GS with RNMF to obtain M2.
 Compared with M0, this method also improves when ANOPN is kept at 1, and TRS is increased to 0.80, but mAP and Rank-1 are weaker than M1.
-On the basis of M1 and M2, we add conditional random field modules to obtain M3 and M4, and the performance have been further improved.
-Compared with M1, M3 increased TRS by 0.02, mAP by 0.2\%, Rank-1 by 0.6\% and ANOPN decreased by 0.1.
+Based on M1 and M2, we add conditional random field modules to obtain M3 and M4, and the performance has been further improved.
+Compared with M1, M3 increased TRS by 0.02, mAP by 0.2\%, Rank-1 by 0.6\%, and ANOPN decreased by 0.1.
 Comparing M4 with M2, TRS increased by 0.02, mAP increased by 1.8\%, Rank-1 increased by 2.6\%, and ANOPN remained unchanged.
 These two comparisons show that our conditional random field method can effectively mine the spatio-temporal information in the gallery, reduce the clustering errors and improve the retrieval performance.
-Finally, comparing M3 and M4, although there is little difference between the two methods in TRS, mAP, and rank-1.
+Finally, comparing M3 and M4, there is little difference between the two methods in TRS, mAP, and rank-1.
 Meanwhile, ANOPN decreased by 0.3, which shows that RNMF can achieve the best results without repeated nodes in the solving stage of the trajectory generation process.